 Cooler and Freezer refrigeration systems that are installed outdoors require a winter kit.
-This kit provide a compressor cover, a crank case heater to keep the oil in the compressor warm so the compressor will operation properly in the cold weather, and a fan cycle control with keep the head pressure at the proper levels.
+This kit provides a compressor cover, a crank case heater to keep the oil in the compressor warm so the compressor will operate properly in the cold weather, and a fan cycle control will keep the head pressure at the proper levels.